RickStrahl/Westwind.Utilities/Readme.md

 # Westwind.Utiltities
 ### A general purpose utility and helper library for .NET development

-> Moved from Westwind.Toolkit repro into seperate repro
+> Moved from Westwind.Toolkit repo into seperate repro
 > * Added support for .NET Core 2.0
 > * Targets .NET 4.5, 4.0 and NetCore 2.0
 > * Currently in preview